 What is Turkey?

 Turkey is a large type of bird that has its origins in the Americas.
 It was then that turkeys were exported by Indians which were first transported to Spain and from Spain.
-Turkey became popular till it reached the many lands of Europe.
+Turkey became popular until it reached the many lands of Europe.
 It became popular in England through merchant ships and its Turkey merchants of the Ottoman Empire and was originally named as a turkey-cock.
 They were highly traded because of their plumage, as it is the feathers covering the bird making a majestic look.
-Males get a plumage showing more pattern than the females to be used for ladies fashion.
+Males get a plumage showing more patterns than the females to be used for ladies’ fashion.

 This is the domestication of the turkey, as turkeys are being farmed as part of the poultry.
 They were classified as Toms in the United States of America while Stags for Ireland and the United Kingdom calling men turkeys, Hens calling female turkeys, and Poults or Turkeylings for the chicks of the turkeys.
 Domestic Turkeys are being bred for commercial consumption of meat turkey.
-The weigh as heavy as thirty-nine kilogram and can reach a total length of 124 centimeters.
+They weigh as heavy as thirty-nine kilograms and can reach a total length of 124 centimeters.

 Here are the different types of Domestic Turkey Breeds:

-- Bourbon Red: This turkey is non-commercial turkey that is smaller in size weighing from ten kilograms to fifteen kilograms.
+- Bourbon Red: This turkey is a non-commercial turkey that is smaller in size weighing from ten kilograms to fifteen kilograms.

-- Blue Slate Turkey: These turkeys are very well-known for their slate gray plumage and are already an endangered animal.
+- Blue Slate Turkey: These turkeys are very well-known for their slate-gray plumage and are already an endangered animal.

 - Narragansett Turkeys: These turkeys have good plumage feathers, mature early, quality meat, and are really good egg producers.
-They can weigh as heavy as twelve to twenty eight pounds.
+They can weigh as heavy as twelve to twenty-eight pounds.

 - Beltsville Small White: These are small turkeys that have white plumage.
 Because they are small they can satisfy the market demands for small groups, restaurants, and households.

-- Midget white Turkey: This turkey is known for its small stature and plain white plumage that weighs up to thirteen pounds.
+- Midget White Turkey: This turkey is known for its small stature and plain white plumage that weighs up to thirteen pounds.